 If you plan to use financing to pay for your next mattress, you might be able to spread the cost out over time, but it’s important to understand the total cost of financing — including interest and fees.
 Be sure to read the fine print before opening a store credit card, leasing-to-own or agreeing to an installment plan.

 And remember, while you may be able to prequalify for a loan offer, completing the application usually triggers a hard credit pull that may lower your credit scores by a few points.
+You may also want to consider getting a personal loan.

 How we picked these mattress financing options